acrn-project/acrn-project.github.io/_posts/2018-08-20-random-device-virtualization-in-acrn.markdown

 <br>

-virtio-rnd is implemented as a virtio legacy device in the ACRN device model (DM), and which is registered as a PCI virtio device to the guest OS (UOS). `od` is used to read randomness from /dev/random.
-This file in UOS is bound with frontend virtio-rng driver (The guest kernel should be built with `CONFIG_HW_RANDOM_VIRTIO=y`).
+virtio-rnd is implemented as a virtio legacy device in the ACRN device model (DM), and which is registered as a PCI virtio device to the guest OS (UOS).
+Tools like `od` can be used to read randomness from /dev/random.
+This device file in UOS is bound with frontend virtio-rng driver (The guest kernel should be built with `CONFIG_HW_RANDOM_VIRTIO=y`).
 The backend virtio-rnd reads the HW randomness from /dev/random in SOS and sends them to frontend.

 <br>